lf-lang/embedded-lab/docs/src/Sensors.md

 3. Create a reactor called `Tilt` that takes as inputs the _x_, _y_, and _z_ readings from the accelerometer and outputs the pitch and roll in degrees.
 Put this reactor in the `src/lib` directory and then use it in a variant of the `AccelerometerDisplay.lf` named, say, `TiltSolution.lf`, to show pitch and roll in degrees rather than _g_ force accelerations in the LCD display. **Save your `Tilt` reactor for use in future labs.**

     **CHECKOFF:** Show your pitch and roll displays and check that they are reasonable.

+## Postlab Questions

+1. Suppose a sensor gives you a 16-bit signed integer representing some measured quantity in some well-defined units, that the range of the sensor in those units is -4.0 to 4.0, and that the sensitivity in those units is 0.000122 (1/2<sup>13</sup>).
+What is representation in hex and in binary of a sensor reading of 1.0 in those units?

+2. Suppose that your goal with the accelerometer is to measure the tilt in degrees of the surface on which your robot is moving.
+How would you measure the bias and then compensate for this bias?

+3. Suppose that your goal is to orient the robot to point straight up the hill.
+How would you use the pitch and roll measurements to accomplish this?

+4. What were your takeaways from the lab?
+What did you learn during the lab?
+Did any results in the lab surprise you?